ryankshub/mixotics/README.md

     5. `tags.yaml`: contains list of AprilTag IDs and sizes for each object (used without CV color detection)
 - launch:
     1. `tag_finder.launch`: sets up the nodes for object detection and planning scene updates using a RealSense d435i camera
-    2. `mixotics.launch`: master launch file for
+    2. `mixotics.launch`: master launch file for the robot - this runs all the nodes required to update the planning scene as well as move the robot
 - srv:
     1. `ConfirmOrder.srv`:
     2. `InventoryUpdate.srv`: